garrandall/popular-music-data/tracks/move-it-to-the-rhythm-technotronic-ya-kid-k.md

 So keep on goin' for a while
 Keep 'em goin' into the style
 I took the hook that everybody done grinnin'
-Now look at your body, move to the rythm !
+Now look at your body, move to the rythm!

 Move to the rhythm, groove with the flow
 You know how it goes, now what you got to show